Last edited on July 29th, 2020.

 Before jumping onto the ‘success’ bandwagon and becoming another casualty of this trainwreck, you may want to revisit your definition of success.

 Here are some ideas for your consideration:

-In my opinion some big misconceptions stem from our modern definition of success and lead to the mess we are in.
+In my opinion, big misconceptions stem from our modern definition of success and lead to the disastrous situation we afind ourselves in.